Louisiana FORTIFIED Roof Guide: Grant vs Insurance Discount vs Tax Credit

 Louisiana FORTIFIED Roof Tax Credit

-The most important practical points are these:
+The most important planning points are these:

 - the credit is tied to qualifying expenses, not every project-related dollar spent;